Marsden Point Branch

 The Marsden Point Branch is a 19 km branch line railway, which is to be built in the Northland Region of New Zealand's North Island.
 It will diverge from the North Auckland Line at Oakleigh, south of Whangārei, and serve Northport at Marsden Point.
 The proposal has existed since the 1970s and land for the rail corridor is being actively purchased.

 In October 2017, the new Labour–NZ First coalition government announced that it would spend $600 million on rehabilitating the North Auckland Line and building the branch at a cost of $200 million, the total works to cost $800 million.
 In June 2021 it was announced that the line would be built and was expected to take about 5 years.
+In April 2023 it was announced that KiwiRail was "progressing" the business case for the branch.

 Early 20th century

 The Marsden Point proposal has been preceded by two earlier lines: the Onerahi Branch of 1911–33, and a proposed Waipu Branch that was partially built and then abandoned.
 The former was built for the same purpose as the Marsden Point Branch: better harbour access for Whangarei.
 In 1885, the government officially acknowledged that the wharf serving the Whangarei to Kamo railway line (later part of the North Auckland Line) was inadequate for the purpose it served and an alternative in deeper water was necessary.
 This was found at Onerahi, but construction was not approved until 1899 and the branch opened on 2 October 1911.
 The port served coastal shipping between Whangarei and Auckland, and when the North Auckland Line was completed in 1925 and provided a quicker overland route, traffic switched from ships to the railway and the wharf suffered a decline.
 The Great Depression further ruined the port's fortunes, and with insubstantial traffic, the Onerahi Branch closed on 30 June 1933.

 Although the Onerahi Branch mirrors the Marsden Point Branch in purpose, the Marsden Point proposal more closely follows the route of the proposed Waipu branch.
 The branch was intended to serve agricultural interests and was surveyed in 1914.
 After World War I, work began and formation was established.
 At least 25 men were at work on the line's construction in 1920.
 A lack of government will doomed the line, and before any track was laid it was cancelled in 1924.